Shakespeare’s timeless tale

 & BRYAN RAFAEL FALCÓN

 We will kick off the festival with a Lady Macbeth centered retelling of the tale of Shakespeare’s darkest and most powerful work, in a cutting that is lean and fast-paced.
-A tale of witchcraft, prophecy and political ambition, the S&S production will explore the corruption of the trappings of power on the ambitious in a production focused on gender and the systematic forces that bend the individual.
+A tale of witchcraft, prophecy and political ambition, the S&S production will explore the way power corrupts the ambitious in a production focused on gender and the systematic forces that bend the individual.

 THIS PERFORMANCE WILL BE ON THE MAINSTAGE OF THE S&S THEATRE.